Shrenik N. Shah

 I am a Ritt Assistant Professor in the Mathematics Department at Columbia University.
 I received my Ph.D. in 2014 from Princeton University under the supervision of Christopher Skinner.

-I am broadly interested in the Langlands program and conjectures on special values of L-functions.
-My work develops and utilizes techniques including the Rankin-Selberg method, p-adic families of automorphic forms, and p-adic Hodge theory.
+I work on problems in the intersection of algebraic number theory, representation theory, and algebraic geometry.
+I am broadly interested in questions connected to the Langlands program and special values of L-functions.
 Recently I have been interested in proving cases of Beilinson's conjecture on Archimedean regulators and exploring applications to Euler systems and Iwasawa theory.

 Email: snshah at math dot columbia dot edu

 Interpolating Hodge-Tate and de Rham periods, Research in the Mathematical Sciences 5 (2018), no. 2, 5:17, 47 pp. [Journal] [arXiv]

 Multivariate Rankin-Selberg integrals on GL4 and GU(2,2) (with Aaron Pollack), to appear in Canadian Mathematical Bulletin.
 [Journal] [arXiv]

 A multivariate Rankin-Selberg integral representation on GL2×GSp4 inspired by the pullback formula (with Aaron Pollack), to appear in Transactions of the A.M.S.
 [Journal] [arXiv]

 The spin L-function on GSp6 via a non-unique model (with Aaron Pollack), American Journal of Mathematics 140 (2018), no. 3, 753-788.
 [Journal] [arXiv]